Shigeki Toyama and Namco Arcade Machines

 —Was your first work making the Mappy robots, then?

-Toyama: That’s right.
-I was in that division for about a year and a half, but we made all sorts of different things.
+Toyama: Yeah.
+I was in that division for about a year and a half, but we made all sorts of things.
 Normally when you join a new company they make you undergo a period of training, but I went straight into making robots.
-I still had no idea how video games were made at that point.
+I still had no idea how video games were made then.
 It was very fun though.
 In our division I was the only designer, so they let me do whatever I wanted. (laughs)

 —It strikes me as somewhat weird and mysterious now, the fact that Namco was making robots then!